Updated May 11, 2022

 The Pitt CoVax Vaccination Center

+Last appointment is half an hour before close.
 Walk-ins are accepted for all COVID-19 vaccines and flu shots, subject to availability, but it’s always best to make an appointment.
 Based on the demand in a given day, there can be wait times for those who walk-in.
-Vaccines are widely available at local pharmacies, physician offices, and mass vaccination sites like UPMC South Side.
+Vaccines are widely available at local pharmacies and physician offices.
 Check out Allegheny County Health Department’s vaccine provider map for resources and locations, call your local pharmacy or health care provider for guidance, or visit UPMC's COVD-19 vaccine scheduling system.

 - 4041 Fifth Avenue, at the base of Nordenberg Hall.